ie3-institute/OSMoGrid/docs/readthedocs/dev/concept.md

 # Concept

-... of OSMoGrid and it's implementation.
+... of OSMoGrid and its implementation.
 Here, we want to focus on the overall structure of the tool and which part does serve which purpose.

 The computational heaviest part is connecting households / loads to the street graph as well as clustering the loads based on the distances following the street graph.